KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 Hypothesis on how C2 currently works by Isu#6867:

-* Even when Keqing's C2 has generated a particle within the last 5 seconds, any subsequent NA/CA hit on an electro-aura enemy has a 50% chance to reset the cooldown back to 5 seconds by reapplying the same modifier that was used to generate the particle.
+* Even when Keqing's C2 has generated a Particle within the last 5 seconds, any subsequent NA/CA hit on an Electro-aura enemy has a 50% chance to reset the cooldown back to 5 seconds by reapplying the same modifier that was used to generate the Particle.

 **Significance:**
-Calculating Keqing energy needs with C2 in mind is hard to do with its inconsistent nature.
+Calculating Keqing Energy needs with C2 in mind is hard to do with its inconsistent nature.

 ## Interactions/Synergies